Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 tables of the other object files being linked into the program.
 Object files from a statically linked library are treated no differently from object files generated from the program's source code.

+For dynamic linking, at compile time, the linker only checks the shared library's symbol table for entries that could fill placeholders, but does not link the shared library into the program.
+Shared libraries are instead loaded by programs at runtime.
+Function names, variable names, and other identifiers a shared library makes available to programs are referred to as symbols exported by the library.

+Some benefits using of shared libraries are that

+- Separate programs can load and use the same library, rather than having separate copies bundled into each program, reducing code duplication.
+- Updates can be made to a shared library without requiring dependent programs to be recompiled, so long as the library's interface doesn't change.

+For these reasons, the C standard library mentioned above is almost always linked dynamically.

+As always, there are tradeoffs.
+A small amount of overhead may be added to function calls, since the process of function lookups is more involved, and the need to locate and load the shared libray into memory at runtime can incur a fixed amount of startup overhead.

+## Sharing global state

+One thing shared libraries cannot do is share global state between programs running in separate processes.
+Each process has its own separate address space of memory it can access, and interprocess communication requires special protocols.
+However, in our case there is only one program, the Python interpreter, running in a single process.
+A shared library can share global state between separate Python extension modules [^10] running in the same process, since only a single copy of the library is loaded into memory.
+This is the means we chose for sharing special function error handling state between extension modules.

+## lib_sf_error_state

 [^1]: footnote 1
 [^2]: footnote 2
 [^3]: footnote 3